All Episodes

 Thank you very much.

-Now, look, I'm not an astronomer, I'm not a physicist, but I know there are some out there.
+I'm not a physicist, but I know there are some out there.

-I realize that we may pass and have passed through the tales of comets before, in other Comet doesn't necessarily hit the Earth.
+help I realize that we may pass and have passed through the tails of comets before.

 It passes the Earth's orbit in a place where the Earth would be in several days, for example, and then the Earth passes through that point, and at that point we pass through the residual left that is the tail or the debris of the comet.

-But I have never heard of a comet emitting x-rays which indicates A great release of energy.
+But I have never heard of a comet emitting X-rays, which indicates a great release of energy.

-At any rate, I can't imagine why energy at that particular bandwidth, the X bandwidth, would be emitted.
+At any rate, I can't imagine why energy at that particular bandwidth, the X-bandwidth, would be emitted.

-And surely, from that distance, and we have not yet passed through its tail, to the best of my knowledge, so the emissions must be coming from the moving comet.
+And surely from that distance, and we have not yet passed through its tail, to the best of my knowledge, so the emissions must be coming from the moving comet.

 That's remarkable.